JordanMcK5/Kickabout_Python_FootballScoreChecker/README.md

 * The app should display if a game was won or lost

 ## Technology used:
-Visual Studio Code
+Visual Studio Code,
-Python
+Python,
-HTML
+HTML,
-CSS
+CSS.
 <img width="1438" alt="Screenshot 2021-09-29 at 11 52 34" src="https://user-images.githubusercontent.com/88345208/135255002-480aeea5-5170-49df-af2f-8c5da2697b51.png">